-Childhood: I was raised in a Christian family with a mom and dad who loved the Lord and taught their children to do the same.
-My father owned and operated a family gravel pit business and I spent much of my childhood playing there and helping with the work.
+I was raised in a Christian family with a mom and dad who loved the Lord.
+They taught their children to do the same.
+My father owned and operated a family gravel pit business, so I spent much of my childhood playing there and helping with the work.
 I also began playing the piano at age eight, and quickly developed with my aptitude for music.
-Through Jr. High and High School there were many competitions and concert opportunities through my Christian School and network of churches.
+In Jr. High and High School, I participated in many competitions and concert opportunities through my Christian School and network of churches.

 I was saved at the age of four during an evangelistic meeting I attended with my parents.
 At the close of the meeting my father asked if I would like to accept Jesus as my Savior, to which I positively responded.
 He and the Pastor explained to me my need to be forgiven of sin, and helped me with my prayer of repentance.
 It was a simple matter of trusting what Christ did for me on the cross.